People Seek Our Opinion On Their "Am I The Jerk?" Stories

 “I really wanna say NTJ since that was a completely spiteful act your niece did.
 And I know her hope was in fact to ruin the dress.

-Let it sink in that people, not of my blood who was way richer than me, never once made me feel so poor and inadequate as your daughter probably made her cousin feel in that moment.
+And despite that, friends who were better off never said anything as rude to me as what your daughter said to your niece.
+Let it sink in that people, not of my b***d who was way richer than me, never once made me feel so poor and inadequate as your daughter probably made her cousin feel in that moment.

 Also whilst I do not approve of policing your child’s clothing once they hit a certain age (unless the outfit is absolutely completely inappropriate for their age of course) you can make your daughter tone down how much designer or fancy stuff she wears when around her cousins.